 - Providing early childhood program leaders and educators with user-friendly information about strategies to improve the quality of care for young children

-- Helping programs navigate and move up the state’s quality continuum for early care and education, meet licensing standards, and meet the Department of Education’s Comprehensive Early Childhood Education Program Standards
+- Helping programs navigate and move up the state’s quality continuum for ECE, meet licensing standards, and meet the Department of Education’s Comprehensive Early Childhood Education Program Standards

-- Approving all RI professional development for the ECE workforce through a rigorous review process, ensuring alignment with current research, state standards, and workforce competencies
+- Approving all Rhode Island professional development for the ECE workforce through a rigorous review process, ensuring alignment with current research, state standards, and workforce competencies

 - The Center’s services have reached over 1,000 early childhood programs.